 - Vegetarian and vegan options

 My sense was that the Balanced Living menu was the most akin to the menus we’d gotten through HelloFresh.
 That was a time in our life when we were omnivores.
-However, in the past 18 months, we’ve gone vegetarian.
+However, in the past two years, we’ve gone vegetarian.
 Well, more pescatarian, in that we eat fish.

 When it came time to choose the Green Chef menu, I chose the Plant Powered one.
 Later on I discovered that I probably could have chosen Balanced Living and just selected seafood dishes but live and learn.